tutaf/tutaf.github.io/disableads.md

 ### There are two ways to disable ads in "Mark Counter":
 * Buy "Ad free" in app
-* Suggest me an idea of app or help me with translation to other languages (except Russian and English), and I'll send you a code to disable ads in app.
+* Suggest me an idea of app or help me with translation to other languages (except Russian, English, Ukrainian and German), and I'll send you a code to disable ads in app.
 Contact me if you want to help.

 ## Contacts: